dmbarbour/awelon/ABC.md

         > :: N(x) * (N(y) * e) → ((N(y)*N(x))+(N(x)*N(y)) * e -- y > x
             #4 #2 > -- observes 4 > 2.
 Returns (N(2)*N(4)) on right.

-        {:foo} :: a → Sealed foo a      -- sealer capability {.foo} :: Sealed foo a → a      -- unsealer capability {&foo} :: a → a                 -- annotation capability

 Legend for types: `*` is a product or pair, `+` is a sum or Either type, `[x→y]` is a block type that can map from type `x` to type `y`, `N(x)` indicates a number with value x (numbers should be tracked in types as much as possible).

 Text is modeled is a list of small natural numbers (in range 0 to 1114111).
 Lists are modeled using a structure of form `µL.(1+(a*L))`.

 Aside: The design of ABC is avoiding vowels, to avoid spelling naughty words.
 It isn't a strong design constraint, and I have used `o` due to visual similarity with the traditional function composition operator.
 Use of `@` will also be avoided, such that `\n@` can serve as a visible in-band stream separator.

+## Tokens and Capabilities

+Tokens in ABC are simply expressed using text between curly braces, `{foo}`.
+The token is unforgeable from within ABC, and the text is often cryptographically secure from outside ABC.
+A capability can be expressed by wrapping a token in a block, e.g. `[{foo}]`.
+When invoked, the token's text is passed to the current environment to determine its effect.
+In many cases, capability text is specific to an environment.

+There are some common conventions based on prefix characters.
+For example:

+        {&foo} :: a → a                 -- annotation capability

+        {:foo} :: a → Sealed foo a      -- sealer capability {.foo} :: Sealed foo a → a      -- unsealer capability {:$foo} :: a → Sealed $foo a    -- instance specific sealer {.$foo} :: Sealed $foo a → a    -- instance specific unsealer

+        {#323weAHSn085j9uj9u...} :: ∃a b.a→b -- secure hash source
+        {$3025uy0u3SKLHn3i3e...} :: ∃foo.s→(Sealed foo a * s) -- encrypted value

+Annotations can support debugging and performance.
+Secure hash sources are an important basis for separate compilation and linking in ABC.
+The encoding of sealed remains tentative, but the basic idea - that value-level encryption should be implicitly guided by value sealing - is excellent for simplicity and optimizability.

 ## CHANGE LOG